About Us

 At Rye Water District , our goal is to provide safe, clean drinking water to all of our residents!
 The Rye Water District is a private non-profit municipality.
-The staff is limited to one Business Manager, Three Field Operators including Superintendent Assistant Superintentendent and three elected Commisioners.
+The staff recently expanded to include our new Administrator, Brian Goetz.
+Together with Brian are Dyana Ledger, Business Manager, Superintendent Arik Jones and two Operators.
+There are three elected Commisioners who generally meet twice a month.
 The District's system has three wells located on Garland Road, two different pressure zones, approximately 39 miles of distribution pipe ranging from 2" up to 12" and three seperate storage tanks.
-There are approximately 1,600 service connections serving an estimated population of 4,000 residents.
+There are approximately 1,800 service connections serving an estimated population of 4,000 residents.
 Just under 300 hydrants provide fire protection to properties within the District's area of coverage.

 Historical Background